 Exceptional, innovative, industry-leading employees won’t simply walk through your company’s front door, no matter how impressive the reception.
-Competition is too high at the moment to be complacent or passive when it comes to talent sourcing.
-To adapt an old saying, good things come to those with… a strong Talent Acquisition team – and building that strong team means knowing what to look for in a candidate.
+Competition is too high at the moment to be complacent or passive when it comes to hiring talent acquisition staff.
+To adapt an old saying, good things come to those with… a strong talent acquisition team – and building that strong team means knowing what to look for in a candidate.

-But what is Talent Acquisition?
-It’s not simply a matter of recruiting to fill existing roles – Talent Acquisition encompasses elements of HR, business strategy, marketing and trend forecasting, and thus calls for employees with several strings to their bow.
-Below are what we consider some of the key attributes of the cream of the TA crop.
+But what is talent acquisition?
+It’s not simply a matter of recruiting to fill existing roles – it encompasses elements of HR, business strategy, marketing and trend forecasting, and thus calls for people with several strings to their bow.

 Good judge of character